MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 > - BitLocker
 > - Data Center Bridging (for RoCEv2 network adapters)
 > - Failover Clustering
-> - File Server (for file share witness or hosting file shares)
+> - File Server (for file-share witness or hosting file shares)
 > - FS-Data-Deduplication module
 > - Hyper-V
 > - RSAT-AD-PowerShell module
 > - Storage Replica (only installed for stretched clusters)

-1. For **Install updates**, if needed, click **Install updates**.
+1. For **Install updates**, if required, click **Install updates**.
 When complete, click **Next**.
-1. For **Solution updates**, if needed, click **Install extension**.
+1. For **Solution updates**, if required, click **Install extension**.
 When complete, click **Next**.
-1. If needed, click **Restart servers** and verify that each server has successfully started.
+1. Click **Restart servers**, if required.
+Verify that each server has successfully started.

 ### Step 2: Networking

-Step 2 of the wizard walks you through verifying network adapters, assigning IPv4 addresses, subnet masks, and VLAN ID for each server and creating virtual switches.
+Step 2 of the wizard walks you through verifying network adapters, assigning IPv4 addresses, subnet masks, and VLAN ID for each server and creating virtual switches for each server.

 1. Select **Next: Networking**.
-1. Under **Verify the network adapters**, wait until the green checkbox appears and select **Next**.
+1. Under **Verify the network adapters**, wait until green checkboxes appear next to each adapter, then select **Next**.

 1. For **Select management adapters**, select either one for two management adapters to use for each server and then do the following for each server:

 - Select the **Description** checkbox.
-Note that all adapters are selected and that wizard may offer a recommendation for you.
+Note that all adapters are selected and that the wizard may offer a recommendation for you.
 - Unselect the checkboxes for those adapters you don't want used for cluster management.

 > [!NOTE]
-> It is recommended that you reserve the highest-speed adapters for data traffic and use the lowest-speed adapter for cluster management.
+> It is recommended that you reserve the highest-speed network adapters for data traffic and use the lowest-speed adapter for cluster management.

 1. When changes have been made, click **Apply and test**.
 1. Under **Define networks**, make sure each network adapter for each server has a unique IPv4 address, a subnet mask, and a VLAN ID.
 Hover over each table element and enter or change values as needed.
 When finished, click **Apply and test**.